 Did Instant Checkmate Break The Law By Collecting My Info?

 We hear this question all the time from people who are worried about their personal information being shared all over the internet.

 The reason for this is because it naturally feels a little bit unethical for this kind of info to be aggregated and viewed by other people.
-When you add the fact that Instant Checkmate aggressively advertises their site, it can leave you with a bad taste in your mouth.

 Despite this, it’s completely legal for them to do what they’ve been doing.